Exploring Quantum Annealing for Coarse-Grained Protein Folding: Resource estimation for quantum annealing

 \paragraph{Turn-based Cartesian} Throughout our analysis, we found that the turn-based model on the Cartesian grid performed the worst across nearly all considered metrics.
 We discovered that mapping the model to a 2-local Hamiltonian requires a large number of auxiliary qubits and results in a dense QUBO matrix, further increasing the qubit count in the embedding.
 Additionally, we noted that the coupler resolution increases with problem size, requiring several orders of magnitude in resolution.
 As highlighted in Ref.~\cite{babbush2014construction}, this large resolution is a consequence of reducing the 12-local model to a 2-local one.
 The drawback of the required resolution is twofold.
 First, classical (temperature-based) optimizers often struggle to traverse steep energy barriers.
 While this issue can be mitigated by selecting sufficiently high temperatures, other terms (such as the MJ interaction energies) have much lower magnitudes, meaning the height of these barriers becomes significant only in the later stages when the temperature is sufficiently low, hence making it difficult to explore new folds while also optimizing their energy.

 The second drawback arises from the fact that couplers in a D-Wave device are affected by integrated control errors (ICE).
 These errors indicate that a coupler \(J_{ij}\) can only be set with some integrated error \(\delta J_{ij}\).
-Such errors can significantly degrade the performance of the quantum annealing approach an effect denoted as J-chaos~\cite{pearson2019analog}.
+Such errors can significantly degrade the performance of the quantum annealing approach, an effect known as J-chaos~\cite{pearson2019analog}.
 Especially for problems which require a resolution beyond the magnitude of these errors, they can be detrimental for performance.

 \paragraph{Turn-based tetrahedral} We found that the turn-based tetrahedral model performs surprisingly well across all considered metrics.
 Although originally proposed for use with a gate-based quantum computer, the derived 2-local models result in comparable qubit counts to the natively 2-local coordinate-based models, while being considerably sparser.
-However, due to the necessary scaling of the penalty terms, the model shares the same drawback of requiring high coupler resolution, which can limit performance on both quantum annealers and classical temperature-based solvers.